cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

 Navigate to the Compute section in your cloud provider's dashboard.
   * Select your Virtual Machine (VM), then go to Settings.
-  * Under Firewall, assign the newly created 30-Day-MyDFIR-SOC-Challenge-CAG group to the VM.
+  * Under the Firewall, assign the newly created 30-Day-MyDFIR-SOC-Challenge-CAG group to the VM.

 5. Start and Enable Elasticsearch Services